mrinaliii/Tecida_Video_Reconstruction/README.md

 ###  Quick Start Guide

-1) Place input video in the data folder
+1) Place input video in the data folder and name it as "jumbled_video.mp4"
 2) Make sure you cd to the project's root directory
 3) Create a python virtual environment
   ```bash